 Section 2.
-Changes for 2016
+How we change for 2017

-Do not rely only on these change descriptions; this Section is not an official statement of benefits.
-For that, go to Section 5.
-Benefits.
+Do not rely only on these change descriptions, this Section is not an official statement of benefits.
+For that go to Section 5 benefits.
 Also, we edited and clarified language throughout the brochure; any language change not shown here is a clarification that does not change benefits.